 When we receive a valid takedown notice, we remove or restrict access to allegedly infringing material.
 We then try to contact the user that submitted the material, to notify them that we have removed or restricted access to the material, provide them a copy of the takedown notice, and direct them to this policy.

-When appropriate, we suspend or terminate the accounts of users who repeatedly infringe copyright through our service.
+When appropriate, we suspend or terminate the accounts of users who repeatedly infringe copyright.

 Should I dispute a takedown?